Lizzyrho21/Reading-nots201/Javascript.md

 - Loops
 Loops are used to run a certain block of code over and over again.
-There are two types of Loops:
+Here is an example of a loop.

 -for loop
 A for loop is used when we know exactly how many times we want the loop to run.